Dominick Reyes: Ultimate Fighting Championship

 Reyes made his promotional debut for the UFC on June 25, 2017, against Joachim Christensen at UFC Fight Night 112.
 He won the bout via technical knockout in the opening minute of the fight, and he earned the Performance of the Night bonus.

 Reyes faced Jeremy Kimball on December 2, 2017, at UFC 218.
 Reyes won the fight via submission in the first round.

 Reyes faced Jared Cannonier on May 19, 2018, at UFC Fight Night 129.
 He won the fight via TKO in the first round.

 Reyes faced Ovince Saint Preux on October 6, 2018, at UFC 229.
 He won the fight via unanimous decision.

-Reyes faced Volkan Oezdemir on March 16, 2019, at UFC on ESPN+ 5.
+Reyes faced Volkan Oezdemir on March 16, 2019, at UFC Fight Night 147.
 Reyes won the back-and-forth fight by split decision.
 11 media outlets scored the fight in favor of Oezdemir while 8 media outlets scored it for Reyes.

 Reyes faced Chris Weidman on October 18, 2019, at UFC on ESPN 6 in the main event.
 He won the fight via knockout in round one.
 This win earned him the Performance of the Night award.

 Reyes faced Jon Jones on February 8, 2020, for the UFC Light Heavyweight Championship at UFC 247.
 He lost the fight via a controversial unanimous decision.
 14 of 21 media outlets scored the contest for Reyes, with 7 scoring it for Jones.

-Reyes faced Jan Błachowicz for the vacant UFC Light Heavyweight Championship on September 27, 2020 at UFC 253.
+Reyes faced Jan Błachowicz for the vacant UFC Light Heavyweight Championship on September 27, 2020, at UFC 253.
 He lost the fight via technical knockout in the second round.